 GRoW Grantees Unite in Sustainable Efforts to Aid Ocean Research and Preservation

-On Sunday, July 11, the Portuguese newspaper Público featured an article about a unique international partnership between two GRoW grantee organizations: Ocean Alliance and AIMM.
-AIMM, located in southern Portugal, and Ocean Alliance, located in Gloucester, Massachusetts, are two non-profit organizations dedicated to protecting marine species through sustainability and research.
+On July 11, the Portuguese newspaper Público published an article about a unique international partnership between two GRoW grantee organizations: Portugal-based Marine Environment Research Association (AIMM) and Massachusetts-based Ocean Alliance are dedicated to protecting marine species through sustainability and research.